latacora/cert-renewal-for-internal-gcp-lbs/README.md

 ### Demo walkthrough:

-We are going to assume you have some familiarity with Google Cloud, NodeJS, DNS, and Terraform
+We are going to assume you have some familiarity with Google Cloud, NodeJS, DNS, and Terraform.

-Prerequisites:
+You can use a [.env](https://www.npmjs.com/package/dotenv) file to set environment variables for local use.

+*Prerequisites:*
 * A Google Cloud account (Recommended to create a new project for this demo)
 * A domain that you own
 * Node10 <=
 * Terraform0.12

-If starting with nothing:
+*If starting with nothing:*
-`cd init-terraform/` -> `terraform init` -> `terraform apply` The `variables.tf` file will describe the required variables.
+`cd init-terraform/` -> `terraform init` -> `terraform apply`
+The `variables.tf` file will describe the required variables.

 *Resources created:*